 Many regions in the U.S. grow a variety of different crops, depending on the climate of that region.
 Produce in the Fresh Fall Salad can be grown in the U.S. and most is often harvested in the fall, depending on the region.
-All of the produce is grown in California and in the fall can be purchased locally at farmer's markets and grocery stores.
+All of the produce in the recipe can be grown in California and can be purchased locally at farmer's markets and grocery stores in the fall.